adiag321/Boston-AMES-Housing-Price-Prediction/README.md

-# AMES Housing Price Prediction
+# Boston AMES Housing Price Prediction

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.